StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Run the sample check using the Agent

-The sample project contains a `run.sh` shell script that runs StackState Agent V2 in a docker container.
+The sample project contains a `run.sh` shell script that runs Rancher Observability Agent V2 in a docker container.
 It reads the configuration from this sample project and executes the `example` check.

 When you run the Agent, it writes logging to its standard output.
 The Agent has debugging turned on by default \(check the `stackstate.yaml` file\) so it's fairly verbose.

-Once the check has run successfully, the topology data produced by the `example` check will be sent to StackState.
+Once the check has run successfully, the topology data produced by the `example` check will be sent to Rancher Observability.

 Press `ctrl-c` to stop the Agent.

-## See the topology in StackState
+## See the topology in Rancher Observability

-When you log into your StackState instance, go to the **Explore Mode**.
+When you log into your Rancher Observability instance, go to the **Explore Mode**.
 Using the topology filter, select all topology with the `example` label.
 This should result in a topology similar to the following:

 ![](../../.gitbook/assets/v51_example-topology.png)

 Note that the components you see are hardcoded in the `example` Agent check.
 The components appear in the **Example** domain and **Applications** and **Hosts** layers.
-The check produces two application components that StackState has grouped together.
+The check produces two application components that Rancher Observability has grouped together.
 This is shown as a circle icon.
 Select the group to display the individual components that make up the group in the right panel details tab - **Group details**.

 Select a component to display detailed information about it in the right panel details tab - **Component details**.
 You'll see the component's labels and other metadata that the check sent.

 ## Merge topology

-StackState creates a single, unified picture of your IT landscape by ingesting and merging data from multiple sources.
+Rancher Observability creates a single, unified picture of your IT landscape by ingesting and merging data from multiple sources.
 If your check delivers data that should merge with data from other StackPacks, you'll need to configure the components with the correct extra identifiers.

 In our sample check, this code defines the extra identifiers: